mapprotocol/map-protocol-website/src/article/en/whitepaper.md

-* Run a node and become a validator: Validators are the foundation of the MAP relay chain.
+* Run a node and become a validator: Validators are the foundation of the MAP Protocol Network.
 Community members can stake a certain amount of $MAPO and run a node with required computational power.
 Community members can also delegate their $MAPO to validation node operators.
 * Become a Maintainer: The value of Maintainers lies in updating the status of light clients deployed on the target chain, ensuring the smooth operation of the verification network.
 When a Maintainer updates a light client, a transaction must be written to the chain, incurring gas fees.
 Therefore, the MAP Protocol's economic model includes a separate component designed to incentivize and compensate Maintainers.
 Running as a Maintainer requires computational capacity, sufficient cash flow to prepay gas fees on the target chain, and staking $MAPO.